In What Order Should You Apply For Credit Cards?

 Credit card issuers have all kinds of different rules when it comes to being approved for cards.
 So the first thing I consider is whether my next credit card application would impact my ability to get other cards in the future.

-For example, there’s the Chase 5/24 rule, whereby you typically won’t be approved for a Chase card if you’ve opened five or more new card accounts in the past 24 months.
-So if I definitely wanted to pick up a Chase card, I’d make sure that’s the next card that I apply for, rather than getting over that limit and making myself ineligible for Chase cards in the future.
+For example, there’s the Chase 5/24 rule, whereby you often won’t be approved for a Chase card if you’ve opened five or more new card accounts in the past 24 months.
+So if I definitely wanted to pick up a Chase card, I’d make sure that’s the next card that I apply for, rather than getting over that limit and possibly making myself ineligible for Chase cards in the future.

 There can even be strategy here if you want to pick up two Chase cards.
 Chase business cards are subjected to the 5/24 rule, but business cards don’t count as further cards toward that total.

 In other words, if you were at 4/24, you could apply for the Ink Business Preferred® Credit Card (review) and then the Chase Sapphire Preferred® Card (review).
-However, the inverse wouldn’t be possible.
+However, the inverse wouldn’t necessarily be possible.

 Consider credit card eligibility restrictions

-2. Cards with relevant spending requirements
+2. Cards with achievable spending requirements

 While there are lots of great credit card welcome offers out there, the spending requirements to unlock the bonuses can vary significantly.
 For example, with some cards you may earn the bonus after completing a single purchase, while other cards may require $10,000+ worth of spending.